Frequently Asked Questions about Federal Satisfactory Academic Progress and Federal Financial Aid

 How do developmental courses affect my financial aid?

-Developmental credits earn grades but don't factor into your grade point average or attempted credits versus earned.
+Developmental credits earn grades but don't factor into your grade point average.
 Students are eligible for federal aid for no more than 30 developmental credits.
 Repeated courses are included.

 What is Maximum Time Frame?